kresowe/flags/README.md

 The steps below illustrate how to create dataset and train model from scratch.

-In order to create dataset run the following command in terminal:
+In order to create dataset run:

 ```commandline
 python3 get_dataset.py